ilijamt/terraform-provider-awx/docs/resources/schedule.md

 - `id` (Number) Database ID for this schedule.
 - `next_run` (String) The next time that the scheduled action will run.
 - `timezone` (String) The timezone this schedule runs in.
 This field is extracted from the RRULE.
 If the timezone in the RRULE is a link to another timezone, the link will be reflected in this field.
 - `until` (String) The date this schedule will end.
 This field is computed from the RRULE.
-If the schedule does not end an emptry string will be returned
+If the schedule does not end an empty string will be returned